New Release • Brain Health • Mental Clarity

 Get notified when it launches

-Still Here: A Bipolar Survival Manual is available now in paperback and ebook.
+Still Here: A Bipolar Survival Manual and The Brain Under Pressure are available now.

 Read the Writing